4gl-fanatics/http_client/instructions.md

     1. The 2nd and 3rd path segments are the username and password; these must be the same as the values used for the credentials object
     1. Call the `UsingBasicAuthentication(<credentials-object>)` method on the RequestBuilder
 1. Execute the request and inspect the response.
-    1. The responses `StatusCode` should be *200/OK*.
+    1. The response's `StatusCode` should be *200/OK*.
 If the username or password differs between the URL and the credentials object, a *401/Unauthorized* code is returned

 The following exercise allows a developer or user to be prompted for credentials.
 This is done by means of a callback.